oleander/firecracker-rb/README.md

 ### Specify a protocol

-A second argument may be passed to `load`, `raw` and `calculate` to specify what protocol to use.
+A second argument may be passed to `load`, `raw` and `calculate` to specify which protocol to use.
-An example argument would look like this `[:tcp, :udp]`, both tcp and udp are defaults.
+An example argument would look like this: `[:tcp, :udp]`, both tcp and udp are defaults.

 ### A local torrent file